Sunday, August 31, 2008

 Day 3.
 What's For Dinner?

-HOW CAN COOKING and meal preparation become a more beautiful part of our lives?
 Even for the most ardent of chefs, meal prep can get wearisome sometimes.
 Day after day, we ask the same question, what will we make for dinner tonight?

 I have found that cultivating a good attitude, planning ahead, and making sure there is a variety of choices at hand increases the enjoyment of my cooking experience.
-Any day that I'm flying out the door without any idea of what's for supper makes me feel not quite in control (and a little irritated too).

-5. Let the pictures and write-ups of a fun new cookbook inspire you.
-One like Jan Karon's 'Mitford Cookbook & Kitchen Reader'.
-Or Maya Angelou's 'Hallelujah the Welcome Table, A Lifetime of Memories and Recipes'.
-They both have wonderful recipes and stories that connect you to other women also involved in the daily task of food preparation.
+5. Get inspiration from others.
+Let the pictures and write-ups of a great new cookbook inspire you.
+One like Jan Karon's Mitford Cookbook & Kitchen Reader.
+Or Maya Angelou's Hallelujah the Welcome Table, A lifetime of Memories and Recipes.
+They both have wonderful recipes and stories that will connect you to other women across the countryside involved in the daily task of food preparation.

 Brenda